John Eudes: Priesthood

 Eudes was ordained to the priesthood on 20 December 1625 and he celebrated his first Mass at Christmas.
 Almost immediately after his ordination, he came down with an illness that kept him bedridden until 1626.
 He was sent to Aubervilliers for his theological studies and returned to Séez in 1627.
 During severe plagues in 1627 and 1631, he volunteered to care for the stricken in his own diocese, administering the sacraments and ensuring the dead received a proper burial.
 He did this with the permission of his Oratorian superiors.
 To avoid infecting his colleagues during this time, he lived in a huge cask in the middle of a field.

 In 1633 he began preaching parish missions, eventually preaching over a hundred missions throughout his own region as well as in Ile-de-France and Burgundy and also in Brittany.
-Jean-Jacques Olier referred to Eudes as "the prodigy of his age."
-Eudes became a noted preacher and confessor with a flair for evangelization and his missions often lasted from several weeks to several months; he preached three in Paris and one in Versailles.
+Jean-Jacques Olier referred to Eudes as "the prodigy of his age".
+Eudes became a noted preacher and confessor with a flair for evangelisation and his missions often lasted from several weeks to several months; he preached three in Paris and one in Versailles.
 Eudes even preached once for Anne of Austria, though her son King Louis XIV suspected that Eudes was hostile towards his Gallican policies.
-He was also quite concerned about the spiritual improvement of priests and realized that the seminaries needed improvement.
+He was also quite concerned about the spiritual improvement of priests and realised that the seminaries needed improvement.
 He founded several seminaries in the region including in Rennes.
 In 1674 he received six papal bulls of indulgences from Pope Clement X for confraternities and seminaries dedicated to the Sacred Hearts.